Oprah Winfrey Shares Her Reaction To Best Friend Gayle King’s Interview With R. Kelly

 From the incriminating interviews featured on Lifetime’s Surviving R. Kelly to the charges he’s currently facing, R. Kelly and Gayle touched on all of the intense topics when the Grammy Award-winning singer appeared on CBS Morning News.

 While many parts of the interview have been highlighted, one of the most notable parts of the interview centered on R. Kelly’s outburst where he nearly lost it trying to defend himself against the ongoing allegations.
 A distraught R. Kelly leaped from his chair screaming as Gayle King held her composure.
-At one point, the singer’s outburst was so bad he reportedly had to be restrained.
+At one point, the singer’s outburst was so bad, he reportedly had to be restrained.

 The photos from the interview have gone viral and, like Oprah Winfrey, many viewers have also commended Gayle for remaining calm despite R. Kelly’s explosive outbursts.
 Although R. Kelly wasn’t exactly pleased with some of the questions Gayle asked, the interview is likely just one of many interrogations to come.

-R. Kelly is currently facing ten charges of aggravated sexual assault in connection with four alleged victims.
-So far, attorney Michael Avenatti – the celebrity attorney representing one of R. Kelly’s unnamed victims – has confirmed two sex tapes have been turned over to Cook County, Illinois prosecutors.
+R. Kelly is currently facing 10 charges of aggravated sexual assault in connection with four alleged victims.
+So far, attorney Michael Avenatti – the celebrity attorney representing one of R. Kelly’s unnamed victims – has confirmed two sex tapes have been turned over to Cook County, Illinois, prosecutors.
 However, he has also indicated that a third tape could be uncovered in the very near future.

-It is unclear whether or not the third tape features a different underage girl but R. Kelly could face additional charges if there is another alleged victim.
+It is unclear whether or not the third tape features a different underage girl, but R. Kelly could face additional charges if there is another alleged victim.
 If convicted on the 10 counts of aggravated sexual assault, R. Kelly could face a maximum of 70 years in prison.